Sandyford: Sports

 Sandyford is home to the Meteors Ladies' Basketball Club.
 The club was founded in 1965 and celebrated its 50th anniversary in 2016.

 Naomh Olaf Gaelic Athletic Association Club is located in Sandyford.
 Founded in 1981, the club has teams from under eight up to senior level, and operates an academy for boys and girls from four through seven years of age.

-Sandyford Cricket Club has a cricket team which celebrated its 30th anniversary in 2014.
+Sandyford Cricket Club was founded in 1984.

 Arts and culture

 In the centre of Sandyford village is a monument to the working men of the village, Pater and Ned.

 From series 3 onwards, children's TV series ROY was produced in Sandyford.